What are the key tasks to complete before launching a multilingual foreign trade website compared to a standard Chinese website?

 Customer service requirementsMust cover multiple time zones, supporting email/live chat/phone multi-channelPrimarily WeChat customer service + business hours phone support

-Checklist and action recommendations
+Checklist and recommendations

 Related Articles